AyushKumar-FSD/Exam-Seat-Finder/README.md

 ### Student Login

-Students log in using their USN and password.
-Upon successful authentication, their USN is stored in Local Storage and they are redirected to the student dashboard where they can view their allotted exam seat details.
+Students log in using their **USN** and **password**.
+After successful authentication, the application stores the logged-in student's USN in Local Storage and redirects them to the Student Dashboard.

 ### Admin Login

 The administrator logs in using predefined credentials.
-Once authenticated, the admin can search students by USN or name and view their assigned exam seating information.
+Once authenticated, the admin can search for students using either their USN or name.

 ---